Who can take or use aciclovir

 If you're using aciclovir cream on your skin, this is less likely to react with other medicines.

-It's important to tell your doctor if you take any of the following medicines before taking aciclovir:
+Tell your doctor if you take any of the following medicines before taking aciclovir:

 - cimetidine, a medicine for stomach ulcers